-Retaliation: When adverse action is taken against another because they have engaged in a protected activity, including seeking guidance, filing a complaint, or participating in an investigation into sexual or interpersonal misconduct.
+Retaliation: When adverse action, including harassment or intimidation, is taken against another because they have engaged in a protected activity, including seeking guidance, filing a complaint, or participating in good faith in an investigation into sexual or interpersonal misconduct.

 Sex-Based Harassment (including Sexual Harassment): Unwelcome advances, requests for sexual favors, or other unwelcome verbal or physical conduct aimed at another because of sex when: